tensorpack/tensorpack/.github/ISSUE_TEMPLATE.md

 		+ What's the command you run:
 		+ Have you made any changes to code?
 Paste them if any:
 	+ If not, tell us what you did that may be relevant.
-		But we may not be able to resolve it if there is no reproducible code.
+	  But we may not investigate it if there is no reproducible code.
 	+ Better to paste what you did instead of describing them.
-2. What you observed, e.g. the entire log:
+2. What you observed, including but not limited to the __entire__ logs.
 	+ Better to paste what you observed instead of describing them.
 3. What you expected, if not obvious.
 4. Your environment: